-Our office calculated these wind chill temperatures by applying the current formula to historical values, possibly leading to small errors.
+Our office calculated some of the wind chill temperatures below by applying the current formula to historical values, possibly leading to small errors.

 The National Weather Service issues Wind Chill Advisory when conditions are anticipated to be potentially hazardous.
 A Wind Chill Warning is issued when wind chill temperatures are projected to be life threatening.
-To learn more about wind chill and its hazards, see: National Weather Service Wind Chill Information.
+To learn more about wind chill and its hazards.

-The Twin Cities National Weather Service Forecast Office uses -25 degrees F as the threshold for issuing a Wind Chill Advisory and -35 degrees F for a Wind Chill Warning (see: National Weather Service Warning Criteria).
+The Twin Cities National Weather Service Forecast Office uses -25 degrees F as the threshold for issuing a Wind Chill Advisory and -35 degrees F for a Wind Chill Warning.

 Number of Wind Chill Warning Threshold Days